-Debuting in 1964 was a fictional spokesperson for Charmin toilet tissue named Mr. Whipple, who employed reverse psychology and a curmudgeonly scowl to get customers to feel just how soft and cushy Charmin is compared to other brands of toilet paper.
-His brand of reverse psychology worked…and people ‘squeezed the Charmin’ for more than two decades.
-In doing so, a face of the brand and cultural icon was born, along with his famous catchphrase, “Please don’t squeeze the Charmin!”
-Here’s a behind the scenes glimpse at a beloved, long-running television commercial character.
+Using reverse psychology and manufactured outrage, Mr. Whipple tricked a nation into feeling just how soft and cushy Charmin is compared to other brands of toilet paper.
+In doing so, a face of the brand and cultural icon was born -- the famous supermarket manager was among the most recognizable Americans, real or fictional, on TV.
+Here’s a behind-the-scenes glimpse at a beloved, long-running television commercial character.

 Who was the Mr. Whipple Brainchild?